hlynurd/open-mtg/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Contributing

+I have a keen in branching out this project, please send me and email so we can coordinate our collaboration efforts!

 ## Usage

 A game is initialized with two players, which are initialized with a python decklist of cards: